This is the second part of a series of two posts. Please read the first part of this series:

 After submission there will be a short survey, and then you will be able to see your result.
 If you pass the exam then PMI will congratulate you, otherwise they will offer their condolences.

 In the PMP certification exam, there is no negative marking.
 Therefore, you must attempt all questions and give answers for them.
 Even if you don’t know the answers for few questions, choose the best guess.
 Answer all the questions, and never leave any answer blank in your exam.
+There is no negative marking for an incorrect answer.

 If you pass the exam, within 24 hours your name will be updated in the PMI Certification Registry, and then you can see your name there.
 You will receive your certificate within four to six weeks (although, officially PMI says that it will deliver your certificate package within eight weeks).